jwarford1/BestBuyExam/README.md

 # BestBuyExam
 ## Description

-This demo uses Selenium Grid and The Page Obect Model to sastifies the interview question requirements.
+This demo uses Selenium Grid and the Page Obect Model to sastifies the interview question requirements.
 Selenium Grid uses a central hub and one or more nodes to execute webdirver tests.
-For this demo I run a single node configured to run with the Chrome driver.
-A node can be for multiple driver versions.
+For this demo I have a single node configured to run with the Chrome driver.
+A node can be also be confgured for multiple driver versions, and has default versions as wel.

 The Page Object Model resolve the issue of having multiple test scripts witht the same code accessing the same html element.
 Now the code to access an element resides in a single class.
 As well, the logical